Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Bootstrap Samplers

 Various procedures for constructing confidence intervals using bootstrap have been proposed, such as the \emph{percentile} method \citep{hall1992bootstrap}, the \emph{studentized} method \citep{hall1988theoretical,efron1979bootstrap}, the \emph{Bias-Corrected and accelerated} method \emph{BC$_a$} \citep{efron1987better}, and \emph{Approximated Bias Correction} (ABC; \cite{diciccio1992more}), etc. Even though BC$_a$ and ABC procedures enjoy the second-order accuracy (fast convergence in coverage error), a practical implementation of these procedures are not trivial since it is difficult to calculate their acceleration factor for general models.
-On the other hand, the percentile procedure is only first-order correct, and the studentized procedure requires an iterated bootstrap, unless an explicit form of the standard error of the bootstrap estimator is available, which is computationally too expensive in a conventional bootstrap framework.
+On the other hand, the percentile procedure is only first-order correct, and the studentized procedure requires an iterated bootstrap unless an explicit form of the standard error of the bootstrap estimator is available.
+To improve the quality of the constructed CI, we consider using double bootstraps as in the coverage calibration method \citep{hall1988bootstrap,hall1986bootstrap} and studentized CI procedure \citep{hall1988theoretical}.
+The calibrated percentile two-sided CI via double bootstrap achieves the second-order accuracy $O(n^{-1})$, while its single bootstrap counterpart only attains a rate of $O(n^{-1/2})$.
+However, applying the conventional double bootstrap requires undesirably intensive computation: a total of $B\times C$ evaluations of bootstrap estimators $\hat\theta_{bc}^{**}$ for $b=1,\dots,B$ and $c=1,\dots,C$. \cite{lee1999effect} showed that $B$ and $C$ should be of a higher order than $n^4$ and $n^2$ for two-sided CIs and of order $n^2$ and $n$ for one-sided CIs, respectively, so that the coverage error rate of the Monte Carlo interval is no greater than that of the theoretical double bootstrap interval.
+The authors considered $B=1000$ and $C=500$ in their simulations, resulting in a total of $500,000$ evaluations, which is an unmanageable size under the conventional bootstrap framework.